Kälberbach (Seemenbach)

 The Kälberbach is a small river of Hesse, Germany.
-It flows into the Seemenbach in Büdingen.
+It is a right tributary of the Seemenbach, into which it flows in Büdingen.

 The Kälberbach rises at an altitude of 353 meters above sea level northwest of the Büdingen district of Michelau.
-Its 8.3 km long course ends approximately 218 meters below its source, giving it an average bed gradient of 26 ‰.
+Its 8.3 km long course ends approximately 218 meters below its source, giving it an average bed gradient of 26‰.